timthelion/qubes-tools-debian/README.md

 Debian Qubes tools
 ==========================

+**NOTE:** This old build script is relatively untested and never got you a working integrated debian AppVM template on Qubes.
+Hopefully in the future you will be able to download one from templates-comunity.
+See: http://theinvisiblethings.blogspot.cz/2014/04/qubes-os-r2-rc1-has-been-released.html

 These scripts can be used to build and install the debian tools for running a debian HVM as guest on qubes.

 These packages were prepaired by [Davíð Steinn Geirsson](http://www.dsg.is/qubes/), but the tools themselves were mostly written by the Qubes team.
 Thanks to both!